Skip to content

 The only good reason to pre-buy is sold work

-If a tariff hike comes mid-job and you’ve already locked your coil cost, you keep the margin you priced.
+If a tariff hike comes mid-job and you have already locked your coil cost, you keep the margin you priced.
 If the customer cancels, you have a buyer for that coil because it was specced for a real building.
 The downside is a slow week of phone calls.
 The upside is your bid wins because you priced firm while everyone else added a 12 percent contingency.

 What backlog visibility actually means

 Real visibility looks like this.
 You have 90 days of signed work in your hand.
 You know the metal building runs scheduled for July, August, and September.
 You know which contracts have material escalation clauses and which ones locked at bid.
 You know which projects are funded and which are still waiting on the owner’s bank.
-From that, you can tell me exactly how many tons of 24-gauge Galvalume in standard widths you’ll pull in the next quarter.
+From that, you can tell me exactly how many tons of 24-gauge Galvalume in standard widths you will pull in the next quarter.

 Carrying cost is real, and most contractors lowball it

-Here’s where contractors fool themselves.
+Here is where contractors fool themselves.
 They run the savings math on the coil price and forget the carry.

 The pre-buy math has to beat all of that, plus a margin of safety.
 Otherwise the savings on the coil price evaporate the longer it sits.